FenixS83/advanced_portfolio/README.md

 2. Explanation of task
 3. Benefit of responsive layout
 4. Personal benefit of making a responsive website
-5. Screenshot of refactored website
+5. Screenshot of Advanced CSS Sample Portfolio
 6. Link to live website